Research

 Large-scale AI analysis of legal texts.

-Treating a national authority’s full decision record (or another structured regulatory corpus) as a single queryable dataset, then using AI to extract concepts, parties, holdings, and reasoning patterns at a level of granularity that manual review cannot reach.
+Treat a national authority’s full decision record as a single queryable dataset, then use AI to extract concepts, parties, holdings, and reasoning patterns at a granularity manual review can’t reach.

 2. 02